Cnochur/priceup/README.md

 # PriceUp

+### This will be used by a family member for their business

-### A simple PWA for pricing jobs, in this case, Blinds and Plantation Shutters.
+A simple PWA for pricing jobs, in this case, Blinds and Plantation Shutters.
-**This will be used by a family member for their business.**
----

 ## Goal

 The user wants a simple way for pricing jobs from the excel files that they have.
----

 ## Plan

 Build a simple, responsive web app that the user can install on mobile or desktop.
----

-The app itself will be a simple python flask script that will allow the user to upload the csv [**and excel in the future**] documents that contain the pricing 'matrix'.
+The app itself will be a simple python flask script that will allow the user to upload the csv *and excel in the future* documents that contain the pricing 'matrix'.

 It will then process and clean the data using a seperate data cleaning script using python and pandas.